sdx6/leaf/README.md

   - Set the text property to the main color of the icon, if there are more than one, choose the one that appears more often or is more representative

-  - Make sure to keep the icon within 1-2 columns and 1 row away from all edges (besides underscores and commas)
+  - Make sure to keep the icon within 1-2 columns and 1 row away from all edges (besides underscores, bars and commas)
   ```
   ,__________,
   | ,______, |